 Everyone is different.
 Some of Mary’s clients have been seeing her for years; others just come for a few sessions.
 It is up to you.
 If you are paying for services, as long as you and Mary concur that you are making progress, the work can continue.
 If your insurance is paying for the services, the treatment will have to meet the insurance company’s criteria.

 The energy healing methods Mary uses are proven safe and effective with all ages.
 However, Mary primarily works with adults.
 In special circumstances, she will work with children, especially a child who has experienced a recent trauma that needs processing.

 Although Mary uses her clinical experience and intuition to determine what method she might use, it is not unusual for clients to prefer one method over another and to request using that particular method.
 Mary welcomes this, as it indicates that clients are becoming more aware of what their intuition is telling them and are confident enough to speak up.

 In keeping with this philosophy, Mary can also teach you energetic methods that you can use on your own.
 She encourages clients to empower themselves in the healing process.

-Yes, Mary works with clients over the phone when appropriate.
-Sessions via phone are not appropriate for someone who has had trauma where the body has been hurt (such as a car accident, physical or sexual violence) mainly because often there is body memory or dissociation, and it is most helpful to have a therapist that you trust physically with you while you are working with these types of memories.
+Yes, Mary works with clients over the phone or on zoom when appropriate.
+Sessions via phone are not appropriate for someone who has had trauma where the body has been hurt (such as a car accident, physical or sexual violence), mainly because often there is body memory or dissociation, and it is most helpful to have a therapist that you trust physically with you while you are working with these types of memories.